The-Politico/django-crosswalk/docs/source/client.rst

 The django-crosswalk client lets you interact with your crosswalk database much like you would any standard library, albeit through an API.

-Generally, we recommend you **don't** interact with django-crosswalk's API directly, but use the methods built into the client, which have more verbose validation and error messages and are tested.
+Generally, we recommend you **don't** interact with django-crosswalk's API directly, but use the methods built into the client, which have more verbose validation and error messages and are well tested.

 -------------------------------